 Following tonight’s game we will host our End of Season Awards Evening in the 1873 suite.
 Fans can purchase tickets for this event from the Club Ticket Office prior to kick-off or following the game.
 Tickets will cost £5.

-After the final whistle you will need to leave the AJ Bell Stadium and re-enter via the Main Reception where you will exchange your ticket for a wristband before going up to the 1873 suite.
+After the final whistle you will need to leave the The Salford Stadium and re-enter via the Main Reception where you will exchange your ticket for a wristband before going up to the 1873 suite.

 If you already have a ticket for the 1873 suite you will be allowed to watch the End of Season Awards without paying the additional cost.
 The same also applies for anyone dining with us this evening.